wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/DevPractices/Go-DevPractices-Links.md

 * [2017-Go tools & GitLab — how to do Continuous Integration like a boss](https://parg.co/U5Z)

 - [2017-Profiling Go](http://www.integralist.co.uk/posts/profiling-go/): We dive into the techniques and tools available for profiling Go applications

+# Test

+* [Golang basics - writing unit tests](https://blog.alexellis.io/golang-writing-unit-tests/): This post is a continuation of that theme, which covers unit testing.